AaronOoooo/RadioStationApp/README.md

 ## How It Works

-RadioStationApp uses the [Radio Browser API](https://api.radio-browser.info/) (via the **de1** mirror) to fetch a rich list of internet radio stations.
+Paisley Pulse uses the [Radio Browser API](https://api.radio-browser.info/) (via the **de1** mirror) to fetch a rich list of internet radio stations.
 With a simple, clean interface built using Python and Flask, you can search for stations, view details, and start streaming your favorite music.

 ## Getting Started